 “For your sake we face death all day long;

 we are considered as sheep to be slaughtered.”

 No, in all these things we are more than conquerors through him who loved us.
 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.

 Note: Some might assert there is no justice in God punishing his Son (an innocent man) for our sin (the guilty ones).
-However, Jesus assumed our guilt vicariously thus becoming guilty for us and, in doing so, took upon himself the punishment we deserved (see 2 Cor.
-5:21; 1 Pt.
-2:24).
+However, Jesus assumed our guilt vicariously thus becoming guilty for us and, in doing so, took upon himself the punishment we deserved (see 2 Corinthians 5:21; 1 Peter 2:24).